-- 1. The complaining party approaches a "responsible employee" with the matter. - 2.
-The Title IX/Section 504 Coordinator Mireya Perez, (708) 656-8000 Ext.
-2289, mireya.perez@morton.edu is notified. - 3.
+- 1. The complaining party approaches a "responsible employee" with the matter. - The Title IX/Section 504 Coordinator Carrisa Davis, (708) 656-8000 Ext.
+2227, Carrisa.Davis@morton.edu is notified. - 3.
 A formal complaint is submitted to the Coordinator.
 The complaint has to be in writing. - 4.
 The Coordinator reviews written complaint and determines if a possible Title IX/504 violation has occurred. - 5.
 If it is deemed a possible violation, the Coordinator informs the President.
-If not, the Coordinator informs the complainant, in writing. - 6.
+If not, the Coordinator informs the complainant in writing. - 6.
 The President assigns an investigator.
 The investigator should not be the Coordinator.
 The President can appoint more than one, if necessary.

 - 7. The Investigator(s) meet with the Coordinator to discuss the process and evidence. - 8.
 The Investigator(s) perform a preliminary investigation and report back to Coordinator. - 9.
 The Coordinator determines if the preliminary investigation warrants questioning of the accused party. - 10.
 If so warranted, the accused party is sent a notice of investigation and is scheduled for questioning. - 11.
-After questioning of the accused and any new witnesses brought forward by the accused, the Coordinator meets with the President. - 12.
+After questioning the accused and any new witnesses brought forward by the accused, the Coordinator meets with the President. - 12.
 The President will determine if a violation of Title IX or Section 504 was substantiated. - 13.
-If necessary, charges will be levied and a hearing will be convened.
-A Hearing Officer is assigned by the President. - 14.
+If necessary, charges will be levied, and a hearing will be convened.
+A Hearing Officer isassigned by the President. - 14.
 The Hearing Officer assembles a hearing panel. - 15.
 After the hearing, a determination is made by the hearing panel. - 16.
 The determination is shared with all parties.
 The accused is notified of their appeal rights. - 17.
 If necessary, an appeal is filed with the President's Office. - 18.
 The President appoints a Hearing Officer. - 19.
-An appeal hearing is conducted by the Hearing Officer. - 20.
-A notice of Final Determination is made by the Hearing Officer.
+An appeal hearing is conducted by the Hearing Officer.

+20. A notice of Final Determination is made by the Hearing Officer.
 Any remedies or sanctions that are levied are implemented in accordance with the Final Determination

-Timeline for processing

-Action Person responsible Timeline Complaint received by Coordinator Complaining Party NA Determination of possible Title IX or Section 504 violation Coordinator Within 2 days Notification of College President Coordinator Within 2 days Assignment of Investigator(s) President Within 2 days Substantiation of charge(s) Investigators/Coordinator Within 15 days Update of President and receive permission to proceed Investigators/Coordinator Within 2 days Notice of investigation to the Accused party Investigators Within 2 days Investigation Investigators Within 10days Notice of Charge sent to accused President/Coordinator Within3days
+Timeline for processing Action Person responsible Timeline Complaint received by Coordinator Complaining Party NA Determination of possible Title IX or Section 504 violation Coordinator Within 2days Notification of College President Coordinator Within 2days Assignment of Investigator(s) President Within 2days Substantiation of charge(s) Investigators/Coordinator Within 15 days Update of President and receive permission to proceed Investigators/Coordinator Within 2days Notice of investigation to the Accused party Investigators Within 2days Investigation Investigators Within 10days Notice of Charge sent to accused President/Coordinator Within 3days

-Notice of hearing sent to accused Hearing officer Within 5 days Hearing Hearing officer Within 10 days Shared Outcome of investigation/hearing Hearing officer Within 2 days Official Notice of Outcome & Appeal process President Within 5 days Notice of implementation of remedies/sanctions President With outcome Request for Appeal Accused Within7days Appeal hearing conducted Hearing officer Within 10 days Notice of final determination Hearing Officer Within 5 days
+Notice of hearing sent to accused Hearing officer Within 5days Hearing Hearing officer Within 10 days Shared Outcome of investigation/hearing Hearing officer Within 2days Official Notice of Outcome& Appeal process President Within 5 days Notice of implementation of remedies/sanctions President With outcome Request for Appeal Accused Within 7days Appeal hearing conducted Hearing officer Within 10days Notice of final determination Hearing Officer Within 5days

-Timeline is based on College business days
+\Timeline is based on College business days